projectwallace/projectwallace.com/content/blog/2025-10-31-how-to-calculate-css-code-coverage-with-playwright.md

 The @projectwallace/css-code-coverage package focuses on lines and not on bytes because as developers we also look at lines of code.

-Running this CLI in a GitHub action after the Playwright test gives you have accurate test data in each run and and a safeguard against shipping unused CSS!
+Running this CLI in a GitHub action after the Playwright test gives you have accurate test data in each run and helps you catch shipping unused CSS!